Some Points To Remember While Preparing For MCAT

 Step-by-Step MCAT Preparation Guide

-If you are dreaming of a medical career, some questions that sure surface in your mind often are how to crack the MCAT examination, when to start the preparation, whether to study on your own or join a formal program, etc. MCAT is an important exam and one needs much planning, preparation, dedication and diligence to crack it.
+If you are dreaming of a medical career, some questions that sure surface in your mind often are how to crack the MCAT examination, when to start the preparation, whether to study on your own or join a formal program, etc. This is an important examination and one needs much planning, preparation, dedication and diligence to crack it.
 You just cannot cram for the exam.
-Here is a step by step guide that lets you plan early and prep MCAT.
+Here is a step by step guide that lets you plan early and start preparing for the test.

 - Conducted by the Association of American Medical Colleges (AAMC), MCAT is a computer based, standardized test aimed at evaluating the prospective medical students' skills, knowledge, and abilities.
 Problem solving abilities, critical thinking skills, and cognition of concepts in physical and biological sciences are tested by way of multiple-choice questions.
 In addition, the writing skills are tested.

-- The best place to learn about MCAT is the official MCAT site https://www.aamc.org/students/applying/mcat/about/.
-This site has all the required information including the exam pattern, important dates and deadlines, fee, scoring and score release, FAQs, a sample test, and the link for MCAT registration.
+- The best place to learn about MCAT is the official website, the link to which is as follows: https://www.aamc.org/students/applying/mcat/about/.
+This site has all the required information including the exam pattern, important dates and deadlines, fee, scoring and score release, FAQs, a sample test, and the link for registration.
 A lot of other sources are available online that provide information about MCAT.

-3. Choose a method-Many prefer to study on their own, while some others opt for formal review programs to prep MCAT.
+3. Choose a method-Many prefer to study on their own, while some others opt for formal review programs to prepare for the exam.
 Your undergraduate studies can form the base for the MCAT test as well; however, if you are not sure about the concepts or the skills, a review program could help you master the subjects and polish the other required skills better.
 Based on the initial assessment, you could decide whether to join a formal program, or study on your own, and what all areas to focus on.

 - Joining a formal program is not a must, and according to AAMC, almost half of the students who write MCAT choose self study.